 The meat of a young coconut is stripped like noodles.
 Surprisingly, the coconut strip was very subtle did not realise it was actually the coconut.
 Still puzzled on how it would taste?
 Well, head on to Villa Escudero then!

-Disclaimer: These snacks are not available on a regular basis and need to be requested before hand.
+Note: These snacks are not available on a regular basis and need to be requested before hand.
 Also, some of these dishes may be available elsewhere, but these are the Villa Escudero’s take on these classic snacks.

 Cover photo (12 o’clock then clockwise) Ginumis, Turon with Langka and Ube, Lumpiang Ubod and Puto’t Dinuguan.